Updated: Jan 24

 As of 2008 data (short video below), the minimum fertility rate (birthrate) necessary to sustain a culture is 2.11.
 In other words each woman must have (on average) slightly more than two children.
 Historically, no culture has been able to reverse course and survive if the fertility rate drops below 1.9—this is the threshold for demographic suicide.
 Unfortunately for the Western world, most nations have begun the descent into chaos with the European Union's average at a paltry 1.38 fertility rate.
 This is why immigration is such an issue in the West—our options are to die sooner, or open the floodgates to immigration and die a little later.
 And as Muslims are still producing high birthrates, the West imports them in droves.
 In France for example, the native population's fertility rate is a mere 1.8 while Muslim immigrants there produce a whopping 8.1.
 Christianized nations, by rejecting God's plan and purpose for the family and His blessing of children, are literally self-selecting for an extinction-level event as Islam spreads around the globe and overthrows Western democracies from within.
 The irony is that Muslims are doing so by actually practicing the biblical command to be fruitful and multiply (and fulfilling a promise of God to Hagar and the descendants of Ishmael in Gen 21:17-18).

 The data in the video is from 2008, and since then unfortunately the situation has only gotten worse.
 The Syrian refugee crisis saw an enormous influx of Muslims into Europe while at the same time, native birthrates continued to plummet.
-America hasn't fared much better as the latest CDC data (2019) now shows American fertility rates have reached all-time lows as well at a depressing 1.73 (down from 2.11 in 2008).
-As the CDC chart below shows, America hasn't had its head above water in birthrates since the mid 1970's (with a brief gasp of air in 2007-2008).
+America hasn't fared much better as CDC data (2019) shows American fertility rates have reached all-time lows as well at a depressing 1.73 (Update: 2020 rate dropped to a new all-time low of 1.64).
+As the CDC chart below shows, America hasn't had its head above water in birthrates since the early 1970's (with a brief, but statistically meaningless gasp of air in 2007-2008).
 We are in critical decline and if the Western church doesn't wake up, it may very well go down with the ship.

 There are a few significant factors which contribute to the overall decline of birthrates beyond prosperity and urbanization, and yet a few others which contribute to the decline in the family unit once any children are actually born.
 Looking at the above CDC chart, it should be immediately apparent that something drastic occurred in our culture in the early 1970's which led to a catastrophic collapse in our fertility/birth rates.
 Because if you back up just a few years, you'd see that in the late 1960's fertility rates were trending upward.
 What happened in U.S. history in the early 70's to change that trajectory?